 * Completing Construction Management School

-* Gaining experience through on the job training
+* Gaining experience through on-the-job training

 These requirements are attainable for individuals who may not have the time or desire to complete a four-year bachelor’s degree, and it is certainly worth it to pursue a career in the construction management field.
-You do not need work experience in a related occupation to gain entry to this field, and you will find that it is extremely rewarding in the long run.
+You do not need work experience in a related occupation to gain entry into this field, and you will find that it is extremely rewarding in the long run.

 According to the Bureau of Labor Statistics (BLS), there were 403,800 construction manager jobs in 2016, and the 10-year job outlook shows it growing at 11%.
 This forward movement is faster than average, and experts calculate an additional 44,800 construction manager jobs will have been created by the end of 2026.
 With those positive statistics, you can expect to hold a job in this field for many years to come with plenty of room for advancement.